Jump to page content

 The only C1415 drawing recovered is for the D10 and dates to 20/02/1970.
 SSEN’s drawing set is C1824, from 1975.
 The C1824 drawings are metricated.
 The very early metrication raises the possibility of a second line built with these towers, but no such line is known.
 Alternatively, the drawings could have been pre-emptively metricated early on ahead of any future tower damage or failure.

-The C1415 line is scheduled for replacement in 2025; a new line built on L7(c) towers will be taking its place, re-using the existing Loch Long crossing.
+The C1415 was is scheduled for replacement in 2025; a new line built on L7(c) towers will be taking its place, re-using the existing Loch Long crossing.
+As of January 2026 this project has yet to be finalised.

 General data